New state legislation to affect Tennessee schools

-Over 40 new pieces of state legislation regarding education will be going into effect on Friday.
+Over 40 new pieces of state legislation that will affect local education agencies (LEAs) are scheduled to go into effect July 1.

-As parents, teachers and concerned community members, it is very important that Johnson City and Washington County residents be aware of the new state legislation that will be affecting local education agencies (LEAs).
-July marks the beginning of the new fiscal year and the time that over 40 new pieces of education legislation will take effect.

-An entire list of state legislation affecting local education can be found here, but below are some of the outstanding items for community members to be aware of.
+The following list includes some of the outstanding items for community members to be aware of.

 HB 0210/SB1147 — “Requires an LEA to publish its curriculum on the LEA’s website and to update curriculum changes at the beginning of each semester.”